KaushangChittranshi/miscellaneous/README.md

 if p>=80 : print ('you achieved A grade') elif p>=60 : print('you achieved B grade')
 elif p>=40 : print('you achieved C grade')
-else  : print ('you achieved D grade')
+else  : print ('you achieved D grade GO STUDY')